Traditional Chinese Medicine (TCM) theory views the physical body and the mind as an

 gentle insertion of very fine (about the thickness of a human hair) needles at specific

-locations on the body (acupoints) to influence the flow of your body’s Qi (vital energy,
+locations on the body (acupoints) in order to influence the flow of your body’s Qi (vital

-pronounced "chee") in order to bring about harmony of all energetic processes.
+energy, pronounced "chee") and to bring about harmony of all energetic processes.

 The majority of acupoints are located along energetic channels called meridians which